First Some Context for You

-Last, but certainly not least: perhaps the most important action BFC will take to defend, conserve, and protect the last wild herds is our effort to formally prove they deserve a listing on the Federal Registry as threatened or endangered.
+Last, but certainly not least: perhaps the most important action BFC will take to defend, conserve, and protect the last wild herds is our effort to formally prove they deserve to be listed and protected as a threatened or endangered species.

 - Endangered Species Act: On 13 November 2014, Buffalo Field Campaign (BFC) and Western Watersheds Project filed a petition with the U.S. Fish & Wildlife Service (USFWS) to list the Yellowstone bison as threatened or endangered under the Endangered Species Act (ESA).